 First, there’s leafy Greenwich itself – the gorgeous buildings of the Queen’s House and the Old Royal Naval College from which you can catch a peep of the Thames.

-Then there’s the glittering skyscrapers of Canary Wharf – between them you get the chance to look at centuries and centuries of London development in one view.
+Then there’s the glittering skyscrapers of Canary Wharf – between them you can look at centuries and centuries of London development and history in one view.

 Richmond Park is one of the best parks in London.
 Full.
 Stop.
-It’s got deer – what more could you want?
+It’s got deer, it’s got trees, it’s got nature trails aplenty – what more could you want?

-Not many people know that if you find the right spot, it also offers some of the best free views in London – one vantage point is from Sawyer’s Hill where you can see Central London.
+Well, not many people know that if you find the right spot, it also offers some of the best free views in London – one vantage point is from Sawyer’s Hill where you can see Central London in all its splendour.

-The second spot is King Henry’s Mound, reputed to be the very place where Henry VIII waited for a signal to show that his second wife, Anne Boleyn’s, head had been chopped off.
-Nice.
+The second spot is King Henry’s Mound, reputed to be the very place where Henry VIII waited for a signal to show that the beheading of his second wife, Anne Boleyn, had been successful.

 These days it offers much gentler pastimes, including the perfect tree-framed view of the London skyline.